McKnight Artist Fellowship Logo

 • ACF will select four music creators based in Minnesota to support their continuing artistic practice.

-• There are no restrictions on how the music creator makes use of the funds.
+• There are no restrictions on how each music creator makes use of the funds.

 Eligibility

-• You are beyond early practice, have sustained experience in their discipline, and demonstrate exceptional accomplishment.
+• You are beyond early practice and have sustained experience in your discipline.

-• You can only apply to one McKnight Artist Fellowship in any artistic discipline within a year.
+• You have not applied to a McKnight Artist Fellowship in any artistic discipline within the past year.

 • You are not staff, board, or immediate family of the McKnight Foundation or fellowship administrative partners (including ACF).
-See the list of all partner organizations named above.
-The partners are also shown here: https://www.mcknight.org/programs/arts-culture/the-mcknight-artist-fellowships/
+The partners are shown here: https://www.mcknight.org/programs/arts-culture/the-mcknight-artist-fellowships/

-• You may not be enrolled full-time in an academic program.
-Low-Residency MFA programs, Ph.D., and DMA candidates who have completed all requirements except their dissertation are not considered “full-time” students.
+• You are not enrolled full-time in an academic program.
+(Low-Residency MFA students, and Ph.D. and DMA candidates who have completed all requirements except their dissertation, are not considered “full-time” students.)

 Selection Process